 The Carelon Clinical Appropriateness Guidelines (hereinafter "the Carelon Clinical Appropriateness Guidelines" or the "Guidelines") are designed to assist providers in making the most appropriate treatment decision for a specific clinical condition for an individual.
-As used by Carelon, the Guidelines establish objective and evidence-based criteria for medical necessity determinations where possible.
-In the process, multiple functions are accomplished:
+The Guidelines establish objective and evidence-based criteria for medical necessity determinations, where possible, that can be used in support of the following:

-- To establish criteria for when services are medically necessary (i.e., in general, shown to be effective in improving health outcomes and considered the most appropriate level of service) - To assist the practitioner as an educational tool - To encourage standardization of medical practice patterns - To curtail the performance of inappropriate and/or duplicate services - To advocate for patient safety concerns - To enhance the quality of health care - To promote the most efficient and cost-effective use of services
+- To establish criteria for when services are medically necessary - To assist the practitioner as an educational tool - To encourage standardization of medical practice patterns - To curtail the performance of inappropriate and/or duplicate services - To address patient safety concerns - To enhance the quality of health care - To promote the most efficient and cost-effective use of services

-The Carelon guideline development process complies with applicable accreditation standards, including the requirement that the Guidelines be developed with involvement from appropriate providers with current clinical expertise relevant to the Guidelines under review and be based on the most up-to-date clinical principles and best practices.
-Relevant citations are included in the References section attached to each Guideline.
+The Carelon guideline development process complies with applicable accreditation and legal standards, including the requirement that the Guidelines be developed with involvement from appropriate providers with current clinical expertise relevant to the Guidelines under review and be based on the most up-to-date clinical principles and best practices.
+Resources reviewed include widely used treatment guidelines, randomized controlled trials or prospective cohort studies, and large systematic reviews or meta-analyses.
 Carelon reviews all of its Guidelines at least annually.

-Carelon makes its Guidelines publicly available on its website twenty-four hours a day, seven days a week.
-Copies of the Carelon Clinical Appropriateness Guidelines are also available upon oral or written request.
-Although the Guidelines are publicly-available, Carelon considers the Guidelines to be important, proprietary information of Carelon, which cannot be sold, assigned, leased, licensed, reproduced or distributed without the written consent of Carelon.
+Carelon makes its Guidelines publicly available on its website.
+Copies of the Guidelines are also available upon oral or written request.
+Additional details, such as summaries of evidence, a list of the sources of evidence, and an explanation of the rationale that supports the adoption of the Guidelines, are included in each guideline document.

+Although the Guidelines are publicly available, Carelon considers the Guidelines to be important, proprietary information of Carelon, which cannot be sold, assigned, leased, licensed, reproduced or distributed without the written consent of Carelon.